Fundamentals of Strategic Management

 This leads into the second part of the book dealing with Strategic Formulation.
 This block will study strategies at corporate or firm level and strategies at business level.
 The main focus at corporate level is the definition of the scope of the firm or sum of businesses in which it seeks to compete and the different types of development and growth.
 At business level, and once the businesses have been defined, the key issue is to decide on how to compete more effectively and be successful in each one of them; in other words, discovering how to gain a competitive advantage.

-Strategies at business level are the focus of Chapter 5, which studies basic competitive strategies and strategies based on the industry’s degree of maturity.
+Strategies at business level (Chapter 5) study basic competitive strategies and strategies based on the industry’s degree of maturity.
 Following an introduction on creating and sustaining a competitive advantage, the chapter delves further into the two classical advantages propounded by Porter: cost leadership and differentiation advantage.
 The analysis is rounded off by an extension of the original model that also identifies hybrid competitive situations.
-A subsequent analysis is made of the possible strategies to be followed for emerging, mature and declining industries.
+A subsequent analysis is made of the possible strategies to be followed for emerging, growing, mature, and declining industries.

 Corporate strategies are included in chapters 6 to 8.
-These cover business development strategies - expansion and diversification -, the types or methods of development – both internal and external – and internationalisation strategies.
+These cover business development strategies –expansion, diversification, and restructuring-, ¬the types or methods of development –mergers, acquisitions and alliances- and internationalisation strategies.

 Chapter 7 is devoted to the study of business development methods, distinguishing between internal and external development.
 The chapter focuses especially on external development, analysing both merger and acquisition processes, and alliances.
 They all include an investigation into the motives, advantages, drawbacks, types and problems involved in their management.

 The third and final part of the book is devoted to Strategic Implementation, being contained in Chapter 9.
-This chapter deals with the process of evaluating and selecting strategies according to criteria of suitability, feasibility and acceptability, the issues surrounding the practical implementation of the strategy in which three main aspects stand out: organisational design, management and leadership systems and corporate culture, as well as the planning and control systems that complete the process of Strategic Management.
+This chapter deals with the process of evaluating and selecting strategies according to criteria of suitability, feasibility and acceptability, the issues surrounding the practical implementation of the strategy in which four main aspects stand out: organisational design, management and leadership systems, strategic HR management and corporate culture, as well as the planning and control systems that complete the process of Strategic Management.

 All the chapters contain practical examples of the application to real company practices of those aspects deemed of greatest interest and regarding which sufficient data have been made available.
 The overriding aim has been to find applications on well-known Spanish firms, and whenever this has not been possible, on well-known foreign firms operating in Spain.
 These examples seek to illustrate the theoretical content by revealing, even if only partially, the firms’ true circumstances.
 The book concludes with a bibliography that includes all the references cited throughout the text and which have provided the general background for the drafting of the content.

-Thirdly, the text incorporates two types of links to websites in order to provide the supplementary knowledge and information that cannot be included in the book for reasons of space, but which may be of great interest.
-The first of these, called “Access the Web”, refers the reader to this book’s website (www.guerrasynavas.com) to link up with the new applications or short cases posted there.
-The second of these, called “Analysis”, refers to the web addresses of different academic journals featuring scholarly papers that provide an in-depth treatment of certain topics, from both a theoretical and a practical perspective.
+The second of these, called “Analysis”, refers to DOI (Digital Object Identifier) of articles (when available) and/or the website of different academic journals featuring scholarly papers that provide an in-depth treatment of certain topics, from both a theoretical and a practical perspective.
 There are also occasional references to the websites for the documentation, organisations and institutions cited in the text, where the full document can be found or additional information is available on the institution mentioned.